 “My favorite thing about being in the SubFree Theme Community is having people to hang out with on a Friday or Saturday night when everyone else is going out.
 We’ve had a lot of fun nights watching Netflix, eating Oreos, and playing board games.
 So if you’re a first-year looking for a group of friends that will be with you for the rest of college, this is definitely the place for you!”

-1st Gen provides an extra layer of support for first-year students who are the first in their family to attend college.
-In partnership with the Office of Academic Multicultural Initiatives (OAMI), the 1st Gen theme community is dedicated to maximizing student success by creating a support system within the community that facilitates the development of helpful relationships between residents and U-M staff and faculty.
-Through offering intentional academic support and personal development programming that addresses college transition, 1st Gen will help students make the most of their Michigan experience.
+1st Gen provides a community and support for first-year students who are the first in their families to attend college.
+In partnership with the First Generation Gateway and Office of Academic Multicultural Initiatives (OAMI), the 1st Gen theme community is dedicated to maximizing student success by creating a support system within the community that creates helpful relationships between residents and U-M staff and faculty.
+Through offering intentional support and personal development programming that addresses college transition, 1st Gen will help students make the most of their Michigan experience.

-• Residents of 1st Gen regularly attend events like the First Generation Open House, First-Gen Symposium, Community Dinner and more put on by the First Gen Gateway.
+- Residents of 1st Gen regularly attend events like the First Generation Open House, Fall and Winter Community Dinners and more put on by the First Gen Gateway.

 “I just love that I was able to meet and bond with people who can understand my biggest struggle with college, being a first generation student.
 I think knowing that I have access to a whole community to create memories that parents could not tell me about makes this journey a whole lot easier.”